AD | Featured

-It’s important to make the effort to create a garden that is as insect friendly as possible.
-Not only do insects provide food for birds, they eat pests that damage vegetables and plants, help break down the rotting plant and fruit debris and are essential for pollination.
+It’s important to make the effort to create a garden that is as insect-friendly as possible.
+Not only do insects provide food for birds, but they also eat pests that damage vegetables and plants, help break down the rotting plant and fruit debris and are essential for pollination.
 They don’t just make the garden more interesting, they help it to thrive.

 Bug hotels are big news this year – Chelsea and Hampton Court Flower show staged incredible creations, which are particularly good for attracting wildlife to an urban environment.

 These environmentally-friendly insect abodes are a great way to recycle and transform old pallets, as well as garden debris which may otherwise end up on the compost or to reuse old or damaged building materials – what’s more, it’s easy, fun and you will have literally created a ‘homemade by you’.

 How to create a bug hotel